sangramkumar9216/calculator-app/README.md

-# calculator-app
+# BasicCalculator
-this is a  basic calculator app devloped using kotlin and jetpackcompose
+ This is just a Basic functional calculator